 We also do not want to be braking for a berm, we should be exiting the berm with more speed then we went into it with.
 Remember that your upper body should not really move through the berm, your bike can be everywhere but your body will be wanting to travel in as composed a manner as possible.

 These are your two main sections and jumps can be taken the same ways as rollers, until you are confident enough to jump them.
 By mastering the berms and rollers of a pump track you should be making sure that you have enough speed to clear jumps once you are ready to hit them.
-You can also manual many of the features in a pump track and I wrote how to do that here.

 One of the best ways to learn how to ride a pump track is to watch the locals ride it.
 Then try and take the lines they take.